The difference between a Full Frame and a Crop Sensor camera is the difference in the size of the sensor that records the image.

 - Full frame lenses are generally of a higher quality and, while priced accordingly, are well worth the money.
 Buying good quality glass is a relatively easy way to improve your images on a crop sensor body; its also a good investment.
 New bodies continually come on the market and as soon as they do the older modelss drop in price – not so with lenses.

-My Selection Between Full Frame vs Crop Sensor – a tough one
+My Choice Between Full Frame or Crop Sensor ... a tough decision

 Oooh … this is hard man.